Annulment Of Marriage In Singapore: 5 Must-Read Facts

 Step 2: The Court Delivers Its Interim Judgement

 The Court will hand down its Interim Judgement after you’ve submitted all the legal documents and requirements for an annulment of marriage.
+This does not finalise the annulment but confirms the marriage is void or voidable.

 Step 3: Settle Ancillary Matters